With summer coming to an end in Elk River, now is a great time to get ahead on air conditioner maintenance.

 How to Clean Your Outside AC Unit

-Select a warm day to clean your air conditioner.
-At least 60 degrees Fahrenheit (20 degrees Celsius) is great.
-That way, you can run your equipment once you’ve cleaned it.
+Pick a warm day to wash your air conditioner.
+At least 60 degrees Fahrenheit (20 degrees Celsius) is best.
+That way, you can test your system once you’ve cleaned it.

 Related: How AC Repair and Maintenance Can Actually Save You Money